botanyhelp/botanyhelp.github.io/docs/experience/certificates.md

-# Certificates
+## Certificates

 Enrolled in and completed these ten online courses during 2015 and 2016.
 Super-Earths and Life was presented by **Dimitar Sasselov, Professor of Astronomy, Harvard University**.
-The other nine are biostatistics courses presented by **Rafael Irizarry, Professor of Biostatistics, Harvard T.H.
+The other nine were presented by **Rafael Irizarry, Professor of Biostatistics, Harvard T.H.
 Chan School of Public Health**.
+These courses cover R programming, statistics and biology.

 * PH525.1x: Statistics and R for the Life Sciences